 Airline: American Airlines or Alaska Airlines

-Transfer Capital One Points to the British Airways Executive Club Program.
-Since British Airways is a member of One World, you can use British Airways Avios to book on any One World alliance partner, including American Airlines and Alaska Airlines which both fly to Hawaii.
+Transfer Capital One Miles to the British Airways Executive Club Program.
+When transferred to the British Airways Executive Club Frequent Flier program, Capital One miles become British Airways Avios.
+Since British Airways is a member of One World, you can use British Airways Avios to book any One World alliance partner, including American Airlines and Alaska Airlines, which fly to Hawaii.

-13,000 miles one-way in economy from the West Coast.
+13,000 miles one-way in economy from the West Coast to Hawaii.
 Direct flights only.
-Flights with stop-over will require additional points.
+Flights with stop-overs will require additional miles.

-37,500 miles one-way in business class from the West Coast.
+37,500 miles one-way in business class from the West Coast to Hawaii.
 Direct flights only.
-Flights with stop-over will require additional points.
+Flights with stop-overs will require additional miles.

 5. Capital One Transfer Partner: Flying Blue (Air France/KLM)